Ivan Dorschner: 2010–2012: Beginnings and breakthrough

 Prior to a television career, Dorschner modeled and did photoshoots both in the United States and the Philippines.
-He became a ramp model for the clothing line Folded and Hung; was a guest on the show Us Girls; was brought to the stage on Showtime and played HepHepHooray in one of the Philippine's popular TV Program Wowowee.
+He became a ramp model for the clothing line Folded and Hung; was a guest on the show Us Girls; was brought to the stage on It's Showtime and played HepHepHooray in one of the Philippines' popular TV program Wowowee.

-At the time of that visit, he didn't realize he'd be on a reality show Pinoy Big Brother: Teen Clash 2010.
+At the time of that visit, he did not realize he would be on a reality show Pinoy Big Brother: Teen Clash 2010.
 Dorschner stayed in the house for 3 1/2 months; with the help of his fans voting for him to stay.
 He emerged fifth among the six finalists topped by Fil-Aussie James Reid who gained 19.75 percent of text votes.
-Aside from movies & TV roles, Dorschner played in the 2011 theater production of Snow White and Prince Oswald, as Prince Oswald.
+Aside from movies and TV roles, Dorschner played in the 2011 theater production of Snow White and Prince Oswald, as Prince Oswald.

 2016–present: Transfer to GMA Network, revived career and rising popularity

-In November 2016, after a four year-hiatus from showbiz, Dorschner, alongside fellow Kapuso actor turned–Meant to Be co-star Addy Raj signed an exclusive contract with GMA Network and also management contract with GMA Artist Center as well.
+In November 2016, after a four year-hiatus from showbiz, Dorschner, alongside fellow Kapuso actor turned Meant to Be co-star Addy Raj signed an exclusive contract with GMA Network and also management contract with GMA Artist Center as well.
 In January 2017, he starred and rose to fame in Meant to Be along with the second peek of Barbie Forteza tagged as VanBie.
 In October of the same year, he appeared in action-fantasy series Super Ma'am as Isko Dagohoy.

 In January 2018, Dorschner was chosen to portray Inigo Sandoval in Kapuso rom-com series The One That Got Away alongside Dennis Trillo, Lovi Poe, Rhian Ramos, Max Collins, Jason Abalos and Migo Adecer.